 Please note that your child's spelling lists for the entire term are on the home learning page.
 Spellings are tested every Friday.

 Reading is of vital importance and every child should spend at least 15 minutes every night reading.
 We would expect that all children read aloud to an adult at least twice a week.
 Your child has a reading record in their school folder and we would ask that you support your child in their reading and sign their record every week – thank you.

 In Numeracy Year 6 will be revising arithmetic skills i.e. the four operations, place value, order of operations, multiplying/dividing fractions and percentages.
-We will then be looking at how these skills can then applied to the reasoning problems that will be in the tests as well as looking at topics such as ratio, data handling, co-ordinates and area/perimeter.
+We will then be looking at how these skills can then applied to the reasoning problems.

 It is vitally important to your child if you could help by practising their times tables and a variety of mental arithmetic questions based around these subjects or encourage them to use websites such as the BBC Bitesize and of course, IXL.
 By helping them to know their times tables, it supports the children in making links between the different concepts of maths.

 P.E. will be on Thursday.
 The topics are football and hockey which will be mainly outdoors so please ensure the children have the correct outdoor P.E. kit.